How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 export bulk long tail keywords from google SERP

-Export the file as CSV by clicking on Export button on the bottom toolbar.
-We need to do this because the tool harvests whatever comes up, and sometimes the keywords are utter garbage/irrelevant.
+Click on the Export button on the bottom toolbar to export the file as CSV.
+We need to do this because the tool harvests whatever comes up, and sometimes, the keywords are utter garbage or irrelevant.
 There are ways around this, but it’s for later discussion.

-Upload the CSV file in Google keyword planner to get their Search Volume
+Upload the CSV file in the Google keyword planner to get their Search Volume

 Filter keywords by Country and Sort by Volume